 Paisas from Jardin are friendly people, and are still getting used to the influx of tourism to their town.
-Show them how friendly and warm foreigners can be!
+Show them how friendly and warm foreigners can be.
+Be respectful to their home.
 Say hello and good day to the people of Jardin when you pass by on the street (in Spanish!)
+Once there was a group of guys flying a drone right in front of the church, be respectful!
 Tipping is customary in Colombia, at least 10% in restaurants and bars, but not required for public transport and taxis.For more about traveling to small towns beyond Jardin Colombia you can find our posts below.

 This page includes affiliate links.
 By using the links on this page (at no extra cost to you) it will generate a small commission from any sales.
 This helps us keep providing quality content, tips for you.
 Thanks for your support and we hope you enjoy these recommendations.